Bathing Venus: Research

-In 2016 Alexander Rudigier and Blanca Truyols first published the bronze Bathing Venus in the French Bulletin monumental as a second version in bronze of the marble Venus by Giambologna, cast by Gerhardt Meyer in Florence in 1597, probably being part of the grand-ducal statuary gifts to the French king Henri IV.
+In 2016 Alexander Rudigier and Blanca Truyols first published the bronze Bathing Venus in the French Bulletin monumental as a second version in bronze of the marble Venus by Giambologna, cast by Gerhardt Meyer in Florence in 1597, probably being part of the grand-ducal statuary gifts to the French king Henry IV.
 The attribution is based on style, technical analysis, and newly found archival documents.
 In his preface of this publication Bertrand Jestaz writes about: « the solid evidence that the Venus, dated 1597, is assuredly a masterpiece by Giambologna, and it is more than probable that it was part of the bronzes presented to Henri IV by Ferdinando I de’Medici."

 Charles Avery and Lars-Olof Larsson agreed as well on the attribution.
 Avery, Jestaz and Larsson curated the Giambologna landmark exhibition in 1978.

-In 2017, there followed in the Burlington Magazine an academic debate between Diemer joined by the Swedish art historian Linda Hinners on one side and Rudigier on the other side.
+In 2017, there followed in The Burlington Magazine an academic debate between Diemer joined by the Swedish art historian Linda Hinners on one side and Rudigier on the other side.

 In 2019/20 the bronze Venus was shown in the exhibition “Plasmato dal Fuoco.
 La scultura in bronzo nella Firenze degli ultimi Medici” (Forged in Fire.
 The bronze sculpture in the Florence under the last Medici) (Florence, Palazzo Pitti, 18 September 2019 until 12 January 2020).
-In the catalogue entry, the director of the Uffizi and curator of the exhibition, Eike D. Schmidt, calls the bronze Bathing Venus a masterpiece of 16th century Italian art.
-Regarding the argument over the attribution between Diemer and Rudigier in the Burlington Magazine, he considers Diemer's hypothesis as entirely disproved.
+In the catalogue entry, the director of the Uffizi and curator of the exhibition, Eike Schmidt, calls the bronze Bathing Venus a masterpiece of 16th century Italian art.
+Regarding the argument over the attribution between Diemer and Rudigier in The Burlington Magazine, he considers Diemer's hypothesis as entirely disproved.